CMSDAS/b2g-long-exercise/_episodes/05-signal_investigation.md

 > ## Question: Can you find any previous selections that have been applied to the signal sample?
 If so, why do you think they were done?
 >
 > > ## Solution
-> > The jet pT has been required to be 350 GeV, and the absolute value of the jet eta is 2.5.
+> > The jet pT has been required to be 350 GeV, and the absolute value of the jet eta (|&eta;|) is 2.5.
 > >
 > {: .solution}
 {: .challenge}

+> ## Bonus Exercises:
-Bonus: Write a python script that reads the signal sample and outputs each branch name along with the min/max value of that branch into a txt file.
+> Write a python script that reads the signal sample and outputs each branch name along with the min/max value of that branch into a txt file.
-Bonus+: Write a pyRoot script that reads the signal sample and outputs plots of each branch, using the min/max values you found above in the binning definition.
+> Write a pyRoot script that reads the signal sample and outputs plots of each branch, using the min/max values you found above in the binning definition.
+{: .callout}

-You may notice that some variables appear in several variations, e.g. JetPt, PFcandsPt, truthTopPt.
+You may notice that some variables appear in several variations, e.g. `JetPt`, `PFcandsPt`, `truthTopPt`.
 What are the different types of collections available (reconstructed, particle, parton, truth, etc.)?

 Bonus++: Plot the relative resolutions of the reconstructed objects you have with respect to their truth values.
-For example, the relative resolution of jet transverse momentum is JER=(recoJetPt-truthJetPt)/truthJetPt
+For example, the relative resolution of jet transverse momentum is `JER=(recoJetPt-truthJetPt)/truthJetPt`

 Finally, let's look into one of the most important observables of the signal: the effective mass of the t+W system.

+> ## Key Question
-What does this effective mass mean?
+> What does this effective mass mean?
 Does it represent anything physical?
 Before plotting, what do you think the distribution should look like, and why?
+{: .challenge}